| How to Use Concordances

 about the sacred law of God.
 Predicted events may come and go, but the

 foundation of God’s throne stands fast forever.
+So then, what

 did Jesus mean when He said, "I am not come to destroy the law or